 The lecture about Gladys West, set for Thursday, Feb.
 2, 2023, will be of particular interest in the Fredericksburg area, said series director and namesake William Crawley, distinguished professor emeritus of history.

-West, a resident of Dahlgren in King George County, was a mathematician at what’s now the Naval Surface Warfare Center, Dahlgren Division.
+West, a resident of Dahlgren in King George County, was a mathematician at what’s now the Naval Surface Warfare Center, Dahlgren Division, from the 1950s through the 1990s.
 Lecturer Karen Sherry will be joined onstage by a panel including West’s daughter Carolyn West Oglesby ’83, a Mary Washington alumna.
 (Story continues below gallery.)

 The 2023 series continues the Great Lives tradition of featuring an eclectic mix of personalities from many eras and geographic locations.
 Besides West, Frank and Springsteen, upcoming subjects are Alan Turing, Shirley Jackson, Thomas Paine, civil rights activist Fannie Lou Hamer, Ted Kennedy, J. Edgar Hoover, Rembrandt, Magellan, Sandra Day O’Connor, the Transcendentalists, Lafayette, Queen Isabella and Colin Powell.